pahujayogesh/React-Books-Library-App/README.md

 - [License](#license)

 ## About The App
-React-Books-Library-App is an app that fetch api data from
+React-Books-Library-App is an app that fetch api data openlibrary and result the data in sidebar and main page as tabulated format.
 - https://openlibrary.org/dev/docs/api/subjects
 - https://openlibrary.org/dev/docs/api/search
-and result the data in sidebar and main page as tabulated format.

 ## Features
 -Sidebar